 2. Sunflower Seeds

-Men have to make their reproductive health a top priority, and eating sunflower seeds is the perfect way to maintain proper sperm levels without making any huge dietary changes.
-Roasted sunflower seed kernels, unsalted, are rich in vitamin E, an essential nutrient increases sperm count and sperm motility.
-In addition, sunflower seeds offer substantial amounts zinc, folic acid, and selenium, all of which are potent fertility nutrients with stellar benefits.
+Eating sunflower seeds is an easy way to help maintain proper sperm levels without making any huge dietary changes.
+Roasted, unsalted sunflower seed kernels are rich in Vitamin E, an essential nutrient that increases sperm count and motility.
+Sunflower seeds also offer substantial amounts zinc, folic acid, and selenium— all of which are potent fertility nutrients with stellar benefits.

-Although they may be high in calories, avocados offer ample doses of vitamin K and potassium.
-Vitamin K assists your body with processing nutrients from other foods and supplements, whereas potassium helps regulate blood pressure.
-Something else to consider is that avocados are comprised of monounsaturated fats (healthy fats) that offer tons of dietary fiber and folic acid, which are crucial during the early stages of pregnancy.
+Avocados are full of Vitamin K, potassium and folate that assists your body with so many things— vitamin absorption, blood pressure regulation and more!
+They are also comprised of monounsaturated fats (healthy fats) that offer tons of dietary fiber and folic acid, which we know are crucial during the early stages of pregnancy.

 Quinoa is an amazing whole grain because it’s not only carb-free, but it’s also a perfect source for protein, zinc, and folic acid.
 Altogether, these components offer a robust prenatal protection plan, while maintaining healthy fetal growth once pregnancy takes place.
 Not to mention, quinoa gives you all of the essential amino acids that meat products offer without any potentially harmful additives.

-When trying to boost your fertility, fatty foods are actually a good thing to eat, so you don’t have to feel bad about snacking on Greek yogurt and different kinds of cheese when you’re plopped on the sofa.
-With these two foods, calcium, probiotics, and vitamin D are the major takeaways, all of which improve ovulation health and bolster your immune system.
-Also, you’ll receive an ample amount of protein from each food, reinforcing your odds of a successful pregnancy through more precise ovulation cycles
+Fatty foods are great for boosting fertility.
+Greek yogurt and cheese contain calcium, probiotics, and vitamin D, all of which help improve ovulation.
+Also, you’ll receive an ample amount of protein from each food, reinforcing your odds of a successful pregnancy through more precise ovulation cycles.

-Despite the potent aroma, asparagus is a powerhouse food with incredible benefits for those trying to get pregnant.
-Studies show that eating one cup of boiled asparagus will provide you with over 60% of your daily recommended value of folic acid, fulfill your daily vitamin K value, and strengthen your reproductive health with more than 20% of vitamins A, C, and B. Substantial amounts of zinc and selenium are also enjoyed, so men should start eating this veggie whenever possible.
+Asparagus is a powerhouse food with incredible benefits for those trying to get pregnant.
+Studies show that eating one cup of boiled asparagus will provide you with over 60% of your daily recommended value of folic acid, fulfill your daily vitamin K value, and strengthen your reproductive health with more than 20% of vitamins A, C, and B. It also contains substantial amounts of zinc and selenium, so men should also incorporate asparagus into their diet!

-Walnuts are pure brain food, meaning they’re packed with omega-3s and omega-6s that help your body maintain healthy brain functions and regulate hormones.
-Research also shows that men who eat walnuts on a regular basis will experience improved semen health, resulting in a better motility, quantity, and morphology.
+Walnuts are packed with omega-3s and omega-6s that help your body maintain healthy brain functions and regulate hormones.
+Research also shows that men who eat walnuts on a regular basis will experience improved semen health, resulting in a better motility, quantity and morphology.